 Ken Olisa, OBE, is Founder and Chairman of Restoration Partners, a boutique technology merchant bank advising and investing in IT companies.
 He joined the board of Reuters in 2004.
 From 1992 to 2006, Mr. Olisa was Chair and CEO of Interregnum PLC, a public technology merchant bank.
 Prior to that, and following a career at IBM, he was a senior executive for over 10 years at Wang Labs.
 From 1998 to 2008, Mr. Olisa was also a director of Open Text Corporation and of Eurasian Natural Resources Corporation from 2007 until 2011.
-He is Chairman of London-listed Outsourcery plc and serves on the boards of several U.K. not-for-profit organizations.
+He is Chairman of London-listed Outsourcery pic and serves on the boards of several U.K. not-for-profit organizations.
 Effective May 2015, Mr. Olisa has been appointed as Her Majesty's Lord-Lieutenant of Greater London.
 He has a MA from Fitzwilliam College, Cambridge.

-Board/committee membership 2015 attendance Other public company board memberships
+membership 2015 attendan ce Other pul olic company board me emberships

-Board 5 of 5 100% Outsourcery plc
+Board 5 of 5 100% Outsourd ery plc

 Audit 6 of 7 86%

 Total 11 of 12 92%

-Company to the Total shares Ownership multiple

-Securities held and DSUs value of annual retainer
+Securities held Total shares and DSUs Total market value Ownership multiple of annual retainer

-Common shares RSUs DSUs Options
+Common shares 4,181 RSUs DSUs 6,452 Options 10.633 \$417.238 2.09x

-4,181 6,452 10,633 \$417,238 2.09x

-Vance Opperman

-Age: 73

-Minneapolis, Minnesota, United States

-Director since 1996

-Independent
+4,101 0,432 10,033 Φ417,230 Z.U9X

-Primary areas of expertise:

-legal, operations, finance,
+Vance Opperman Age: 73 Minneapolis, Minnesota, United States Director since 1996 Independent Primary areas of expertise: legal, operations, finance, media/publishing investment manamement

-media/publishing, investment

-management